Daniel prosecutes and defends the most serious criminal offences, including sexual offences, drugs offences, fraud and offences of violence.

-Recently, Daniel’s focus has been on the prosecution of serious organised crime (cigarette and drug importations and other drugs offences) and of serious sexual offences.
-Daniel is regularly instructed by the CPS London and SE RASSO Units to provide pre-charge advices, victim right to review advices and to undertake prosecutions in the most serious and complex historical sexual offences.
+Recently, Daniel’s focus has been on the prosecution of homicide, serious organised crime (cigarette and drug importations and other drugs offences), and serious sexual offences.
+Daniel is regularly instructed to provide pre-charge advice, victim right to review advice and to undertake prosecutions in the most serious and complex historical sexual offences.

-Daniel also has substantial experience acting in regulatory and quasi-criminal offences for local authorities including for the London Boroughs of Ealing, Hammersmith and Fulham, Waltham Forest, Tower Hamlets, Kensington and Chelsea and the Cities of Westminster and London.
+Daniel has acted in regulatory and quasi-criminal cases for local authorities including for the London Boroughs of Ealing, Hammersmith and Fulham, Waltham Forest, Tower Hamlets, Kensington and Chelsea and the Cities of Westminster and London.
 In this capacity he has undertaken prosecutions for all manner of local authority offences including trading standards and food hygiene cases, street trading, noise abatement and Education Act prosecutions.
-Daniel has also prosecuted cases for Ofcom and has acted for the Security Industry Authority in resisting appeals against the refusal and revocation of door supervisor and CCTV operative licences.
+Daniel has also prosecuted cases for Ofcom and has represented the Security Industry Authority in resisting appeals against the refusal and revocation of door supervisor and CCTV operative licences.

 Recommendations